alhajee/ckan/doc/theming/javascript.rst

 .. _javascript_modules:

 =============================
-Customizing CKAN's JavaScript
+Customizing FMLD's JavaScript
 =============================

-JavaScript code in CKAN is broken down into *modules*: small, independent units of JavaScript code.
-CKAN themes can add JavaScript features by providing their own modules.
-This tutorial will explain the main concepts involved in CKAN JavaScript modules and walk you through the process of adding custom modules to themes.
+JavaScript code in FMLD is broken down into *modules*: small, independent units of JavaScript code.
+FMLD themes can add JavaScript features by providing their own modules.
+This tutorial will explain the main concepts involved in FMLD JavaScript modules and walk you through the process of adding custom modules to themes.

 .. seealso::

-   This tutorial assumes a basic understanding of CKAN plugins and templating,
+   This tutorial assumes a basic understanding of FMLD plugins and templating,
    see:

    * :doc:`/extensions/index`